Find out which dependency pattern you have

 - Real recovery stories

-Unlike physical addictions, Chai withdrawal is primarily emotional and psychological.
-Understanding what to expect helps you recognize these feelings as normal and temporary.
+Chai withdrawal is primarily emotional and psychological.
+Knowing what’s coming helps you recognize these feelings as normal and temporary.

 - Intense boredom and restlessness